theyve/spood-me-responsive/README.md

 ![Mockup of responsive Website](img/mockup.jpg)

 This Userscript overrides the default style of [spood.me](http://spood.me).
-Thee main goal of it is a better handling of the website on mobile devices.
+The main goal is a better user experience on mobile devices.

 :warning: *Available only for Android devices with an installed Firefox browser.* :warning: